edgecollective/edge-blog/posts/notes/simplemesh.md

 Basing my experiments on a fantastic writeup by nootropicdesign -- [LoRa Mesh Networking with Simple Arduino-Based Modules](https://nootropicdesign.com/projectlab/2018/10/20/lora-mesh-networking/), and its associated [source code on github](https://github.com/nootropicdesign/lora-mesh).

+Also note that there is an RH MESH client example [here](https://www.airspayce.com/mikem/arduino/RadioHead/rf22_mesh_client_8pde-example.html) -- though it is currently based on the RF22 radio.

+Also notice the other examples of mesh servers and clients [here](https://www.airspayce.com/mikem/arduino/RadioHead/examples.html).

 ## Near-term Goals

 - Understanding the flow of data through the mesh to a target node from a source node;